LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 <br/>
 By attributing the conversation to the customer’s identity, new incoming messages will be delivered and displayed as a minimized window with new message notifications.
 Once the visitor has received a notification on an ongoing conversation, or has clicked on a messaging engagement, the authentication process will start according to the authentication flow defined during configuration.

 It is important to note that we will no longer be relying on the ctmrinfo.customerID engagement attribute to indicate whether the user is authenticated or not, it will be used just as a regular engagement attribute.
-LE monitoring services will be using this new function to identify if the user is authenticated on each page, and is no longer session-based as it was previously.
+LiveEngage monitoring services will be using this new function to identify if the user is authenticated on each page, and is no longer session-based as it was previously.

 For more information regarding the Monitoring API, please refer to the [Monitoring API section on the developers community](https://developers.liveperson.com/rt-interactions-monitoring-overview.html).